Aravind-Jalda/interview-prep/Ansible/ansible-scenario-q&a.md

 ---

 ## 1. Playbook failed.
-What will you do?
+What will you do? check

 - Check error message
 - Verify YAML syntax